Automattic/jetpack/readme.txt

 If that doesn't work, add this line to your wp-config.php:

 	`ini_set('zlib.output_compression', 0);`
+22. The "white screen of death" or a blank page  when you visit your site is almost always caused by a PHP error but [it may also be caused by APC](http://www.johnberns.com/2010/03/19/wp-super-cache-blank-page-problem-fixed/).
+Disable that PHP extension if you have trouble and replace with eAccelerator or Xcache.

 == Custom Caching ==
 It is now possible to hook into the caching process using the add_cacheaction() function.